 In general, Kaplan’s Cardiac Anesthesia: In Cardiac and Noncardiac Surgery is a great reference textbook for cardiac anesthesia from which I read chapters throughout fellowship.

 It’s a complex double-valve case.
 Your surgical colleagues just clamped the venous cannula – you’ve just come off of cardiopulmonary bypass (CPB).
 The patient’s heart rate is junctional at 45 bpm.
 The mean arterial pressure is 35 mmHg.
 The right ventricle is sitting outside the chest wall.
 The respiratory rate on the ventilator is 6 breaths per minute.

-…but you’re “doing the echo (TEE)” and oblivious to everything.
+…but you’re “doing the echo” and oblivious to everything.

 We ALL get this tunnel vision at the most inopportune times.
-Learn to let go off the TEE probe and use your fundamental skills as an anesthesiologist first.
+Learn to let go of the TEE probe and use your fundamental skills as a physician and anesthesiologist first.
 Your eyes should tell you how the right ventricle is looking in the field.
-Your monitors should give you an idea of how your combination of inotropes, pressors, vasodilators, etc. are working.
+Your monitors and clinical judgment should give you an idea of how your combination of inotropes, pressors, vasodilators, etc. are working.
 Your labs should guide electrolyte replacement, fluid choice, glycemic control, etc.